rabelais88/this-movie-review-does-not-exist/README.md

 # Generating images

-- Midjourney(MJ) seems to be the best on the market now.
+- Midjourney(MJ) seems to be the best among its competitors now..
 - the biggest issue is that MJ does not support any API; automation is possible but using a bot is regarded as TOS violation. while creating hundreds of articles using GPT is not that difficult, creating images with MJ is a huge pain. the project has been downsized to 18 cases of reviews and human-picked images.
-- also later realized that human intervention is necessary, both automated or not automated.
-MJ also produce really bad results.
+- also later realized that human intervention is necessary, both automated or not automated. gen AI is not consistent, for both text and image.
-- MJ does not seem to remember a person. it does remember some facial, body features of specific person(i.g. race, long nose, wrinkles, small shape, balding hair...) but the end result is always quite far from the real.
+- MJ does not seem to remember a person. it does remember some facial, body features of specific person(i.g. race, long nose, wrinkles, small shape, balding hair...) but the end result is always quite far from beliveable.
-- MJ has some serious mannerisms when creating an image of specific person/genre. created scene prompts with GPT to break it.
+- MJ has some serious mannerisms when creating an image of famous person/genre. randomized scene prompts were made with GPT to break it.
-- this GPT prompt to produce MJ prompt does not work. because the longer the prompt gets, the weirder the image gets.
+- this is some of the earlier MJ prompt created by GPT that did not work.
+MJ creates unrecognizable images with such long prompts.

 ```
 > create a midjourney prompt based on the review. make prompts of four separate scenes. the basic template is this: stills from {year of movie released}s {type of movie}, starring {actor name}, {lens type} --ar 16:9